pantheon-systems/documentation/source/_docs/migrate-manual.md

 ## Wrapping Up

 You should now have all three of the major components of your site imported into Pantheon.
 Clear your caches on the the Pantheon Dashboard, and you are good to go!
+Once everything looks good, click **I've Successfully Migrated Manually**.

 If something didn't go quite right and you'd like to start over, you can cancel the site migration, delete the site, and try again.
 We also recommend making use of our **[Backups](/docs/create-backups/)** tool periodically during migration, so you can restore to a known-good state of your site.